flxzt/rnote/README.md

 - take the `rnote.pot` file and generate a new `.po` translation file from it, for example with "Poedit".
 Add the new translation language to `LINGUAS` and submit a PR with the changed files.
 - use [weblate](https://hosted.weblate.org/projects/rnote/repo/) for an easy way to translate in the browser without having to deal with git.

+## Fonts

+The following fonts are bundled with the application:

+- [Grape Nuts](https://fonts.google.com/specimen/Grape+Nuts): Grape Nuts is a simple handwritten casual font.
+- [OpenDyslexic-Regular](https://github.com/antijingoist/opendyslexic): OpenDyslexic is a typeface designed against some common symptoms of dyslexia.
+- [TT2020Base-Regular](https://github.com/ctrlcctrlv/TT2020): TT2020 is an advanced, open source, hyperrealistic,
+    multilingual typewriter font for a new decade.
+- [Virgil](https://virgil.excalidraw.com/): The font that powers Excalidraw.

 ## File Format

 The `.rnote` file format is a gzipped json file.